degzcs/recipes-demo/README.md

-# MarleySpoonClient
+# Recipes Demo

 ## Install

-Go to the project and execute the command bellow:
+Go to the project and execute the next command:

 ```
 $ bundle install